 It is highly unlikely that joint working between these governments is over, for a number of reasons.
 First, the two continue to share what the Welsh First Minister, Carwyn Jones, once described as a ‘broadly social democratic / communitarian’ approach to questions of economic and social policy, in contrast to the ‘market-based approaches’ of the UK Government in England.
 As their first joint statement to the UK Government made clear back in 2015, the two are particularly united in their opposition to the fiscal policies of the Conservative Government and to its long-term aim of repealing the Human Rights Act 1998.

 Second, the two governments have the very fact of devolution in common.
 As Nicola Sturgeon put it in 2014, with their ties to Westminster under the devolution statutes and their joint funding arrangements, there are ongoing issues of common concern for the governments of Scotland and Wales.
 Moreover, there is a deep scepticism of the UK’s constitutional status quo at the heart of both governments, if for very different reasons.
 For Nicola Sturgeon, this rests on the conviction that Scotland should be an independent country, free of the ‘writ of Westminster’.
 Carwyn Jones, on the other hand, has long expressed frustration with the archaism of Westminster parliamentary sovereignty, and has repeatedly called for a constitutional convention on the future of the UK’s governmental structures.
 Fundamentally, however, both share a view that the popular legitimacy enshrined in the devolution settlements calls for stronger representation of their governments in UK-level decisions affecting Welsh and Scottish interests.

-Third, intense collaboration on the Withdrawal Bill has forged strong personal relationships between the individuals involved in the negotiations, in particular the respective finance ministers, Mike Russell and Mark Drakeford.
+Third, intense collaboration on the Withdrawal Bill has forged strong personal relationships between the ministers involved in the negotiations, in particular Mike Russell and Mark Drakeford.